lennygir/polito-se2-23-02-thesis/README.md

 - POST `/api/proposals`
   - Description
     - This endpoint allows the creation of a new proposal.
 It validates the input fields and ensures their     correctness before inserting the proposal into the database.
+  - To use this endpoint, you have to be logged in as a teacher
   - Request Body
     - Expects a JSON object containing the following fields:
      - title: String
-     - supervisor: Alphanumeric string with a length of 7 characters
      - co_supervisors: Array of email addresses
      - groups: Array of strings
      - keywords: Array of strings
      - types: Array of strings
      - description: String
      - required_knowledge: String
-     - notes: String (Optional, can be "null")
+     - notes: String (Optional field, it can be "null")
      - expiration_date: Date in ISO 8601 format (e.g., "YYYY-MM-DD")
      - level: String of length 3, either "MSC" or "BSC"
      - cds: String